-In a rare interview for the June 2014 issue of ESSENCE, Prince pulled back the purple curtain on his legacy, gave his take on mentoring and shared why creating and performing music made him feel alive.
-Welcome to the party.
+In a rare interview for the June 2014 issue of ESSENCE, Prince pulled back the purple curtain on his legacy, gave his take on mentoring and shared why music made him feel so damn good.

 It’s a warm March afternoon in southern California, and word has just hit the street that Prince is doing an impromptu “secret show” at the Hollywood Palladium.
 Tickets are $100 cash, on a first come, first served basis, in a venue so intimate you can practically touch the hem of his purple garment.

 Fans have already started lining up on Sunset Boulevard, a full four hours before the show is even due to start at 8 P.M.
 That is, if the show really starts at 8 or 10 or even midnight.

 See, that’s the thing about Prince.
 He’s far from a flake; he’s very meticulous about his business.
 But at the same time, he has his own set of rules and his own sense of time.
 He could come onstage at 8 P.M., or he might wait until 2 A.M.
 Right now world-renowned photographer Randee St. Nicholas, photo and fashion editors, and I, a reporter turned screenwriter, are waiting backstage for Prince to begin his ESSENCE cover shoot.
 It’s all been prearranged, of course, but when it comes to the elusive Prince Rogers Nelson, nothing is set in stone until it actually happens.

 St. Nicholas, who has been shooting still photos and music videos for Prince since 1991, knows the drill well.
 It’s no different from being in his band: You just have to be prepared to move at any time.
 Ready, set, go!
 “He’s all about the moment,” St. Nicholas says, setting up her Hasselblad camera on a tripod in a dressing room with fading wallpaper.
 “If he feels like shooting, he will.
 If he doesn’t, he won’t.”